Disentangling magic states with classically simulable quantum circuits

 Again, after such an evolution step the entanglement in the MPS may increase and we perform a search for a suitable $Q \in \mathcal{C}_N$ such that $Q \MPS[^\prime]$ has a lower entanglement and then update the representation of the state accordingly.

 Figure~\ref{fig:hamiltonian-EE-vs-time-N} shows the result of such an evolution for short times and three different system sizes $N$.
 We only find Clifford unitaries that partially disentangle the state at certain very early times or for very small system sizes.
 Any reduction of entanglement seems to disappear for larger systems and later times.
-Furthermore, we notice that the state cannot be disentangled completely immediately after the first time step, which is consistent with the picture gained in the Clifford + T circuit above because the preparation of the state at time $t=\dt$ already would require $O(N)$ gates of the form $\exp(-i\phi_j P_j)$ where $P_j$ are some single qubit Pauli operators.
+Furthermore, we notice that the state cannot be disentangled completely immediately after the first time step, which is consistent with the picture gained in the Clifford + T circuit above because the preparation of the state at time $t=\dt$ already would require $3N-1$ gates of the form $\e{i\phi_j P_j}$ where $P_j$ are the Pauli strings appearing in Eq.~\eqref{eq:hamiltonian-ising}.